BBK-PiJ-2015-67/CW-MCIoT/README.md

     - Add SDK
     - Connect with api key etc...
     - Determine how to get location
-- At regular interval poll location and push to Firebase
+- At regular interval poll location
+- Logger class (push locations to Firebase)
 - Define "interesting" locations
 - If within 3m of interesting location - do some action
     - Action TBD (toast, or notification or whatnot)